rocher/mold/docs/reference-guide.md

    function Text_Filter (S : String) return String;
 ```

-Text filters are passed to the mold library as an array of pointers to
+Text filters are passed to the Mold library as an array of pointers to
 functions numbered in the range `0..9`.
 Thus, when you want to use a custom
 text filter, you can write